MBilalShafi/MERN-Social-Network/APIDocs.md

 get all posts by a user (arguments: userId)

-/posts/tag/:tagId [GET] (not completed yet) get all posts by a tagId (arguments: tagId [whenever you get a TAG JSON, you will get names + IDs])
+/posts/tag/:tagId [GET] (not completed yet) get all posts by a tag id ( arguments: tag id (you will get id with json object) )

 /post [POST] (not completed yet)
 Do a new post (see post.model.js for schema)